What is HEAD in Git?

 You are in 'detached HEAD' state

-to be an error, when in reality, as we've just seen, it just describes the state your HEAD
+to be an error, but in reality, as we've just seen, it just describes your HEAD

-state is simple, just switch back to an existing branch or create a new one from where you’re currently at.
+state is simple: switch back to an existing branch or create a new one from where you're currently at.

 Explicitly inspecting the HEAD pointer (overkill)